 Diné – Navajo Pottery

-Each piece of our Navajo Pottery (Diné) is hand coil built, stone polished and traditionally fired outdoors.
+Each piece of our Navajo Pottery (Diné) is hand coil built, stone polished, and traditionally fired outdoors.
 The color variations on the surface of the pieces are a result of the firing process showing fire and smoke coloration.
 This process adds a specific personality, dimension, and beauty to each work.
 For many of the pieces of pottery, the surface is covered with pine pitch, a pine sap derivative, at the end of the firing to give a deep color and sheen.
 This pitch pottery treatment was a traditional method for sealing the pottery to hold water or keep the pottery from deterioration.
-Many traditional Navajo potters continue this process today using a variety of material in the completion of the bowl.
-We see very defined shapes, reflecting the historical style of traditional bowls, but we also see asymmetry in the aspect of design shape giving a fluid nature to the fire patterns.
+Many traditional Navajo potters continue this process today using a variety of materials in the completion of the bowl.
+We see very defined shapes, reflecting the historical style of traditional bowls, but we also see the asymmetry in the aspect of design shape giving a fluid nature to the fire patterns.